Welcome! Type "help" for available commands.

 • Global State: React Context in the root layout is effective for managing shared UI state (like window status) across different routes in the Next.js App Router.

-• Hydration: A custom registration hook (like useRegisteredWindowState) combined with an isRegistered flag is crucial for safely managing client-side state dependent on context, preventing hydration errors.
+• Hydration: A custom registration hook (like useRegisteredWindowState) combined with an isRegistered flag helps safely manage client-side state dependent on context, preventing hydration errors.

 • Data Flow: Maintain strict separation between server-side data fetching/processing and client-side rendering.
 Pass only serializable data from Server to Client Components.